Small nuke reactors emerge as energy option, but risks loom - NewsBreak

 “It’s like building Lego,” Gould said.
 “Building on a smaller scale reduces risks and makes it a more investible project.”

-Some SMRs are essentially pressurized water reactors identical to some 400 reactors worldwide, while other designs use sodium, lead, gas or salt as a coolant instead of water.
+SMRs are essentially pressurized water reactors identical to some 400 reactors worldwide.
 The key advantages are their size — about one-tenth as big as a standard reactor — the ease of construction and the price tag.

 The estimated cost of a Rolls-Royce SMR is 2.2 billion to 2.8 billion pounds ($2.5 billion to $3.2 billion), with an estimated construction time of 5 1/2 years.
 That's two years faster than it took to build a standard nuclear plant between 2016 and 2021, according to International Atomic Energy Agency statistics.
 Some estimates put the cost of building a 1,100-megawatt nuclear plant at between $6 billion and $9 billion.